USMNT player ratings: McKennie, Acosta, Weah superb in Honduras win

 LB – Antonee Robinson: 7 – It’s tempting to dream of what the Robinson-Christian Pulisic combination could be down the USMNT’s left side, if only the latter were in better form these days (he scored against Honduras).
 Alas, Robinson was a top performer in all three games this window.

-DM – Kellyn Acosta: 8 – Acosta confirmed his seat on the plane to Qatar with a strong performance against Honduras, offering more forward ball progression and a willingness to at least attempt the long diagonal ball out to either wide.
+DM – Kellyn Acosta: 8 – Acosta confirmed his seat on the plane to Qatar with a strong performance against Honduras, offering more forward ball progression and a willingness to at least attempt the long diagonal ball out to either wing.
+3-for-5 on long passes, plus 4 key passe.
 For all of Tyler Adams’ defensive strengths, this is one area where the USMNT struggles against deeper-defending sides.
 It was also Acosta’s set-piece service which resulted in all three goals.

 What a pass by @LAFC's Kellyn Acosta to set up this chance for the @USMNT 🎯 pic.twitter.com/43oVHgqm1a